shayan10/stock-sense/README.md

 #### Solution: Utilziing SQL aggregates to efficiently compute the total position size (quantity x cost basis) for each distinct holding.
 SQL is able to perform these operations far more efficiently, and reduces the computations done on the client-side.

+TODO: Add the output from the query and then show what the pseudocode

 Here is the SQL query I implemented to achieve this:

 ```sql